bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 than intended.

 Generally speaking, such exhaustive approaches are unlikely to catch more bugs than a handful of carefully-chosen test cases.
-So although the risks of dynamic test generation may be tolerable in some specific cases, it's usually best to select the most interesting edge cases and move on.
+Although the risks of dynamic test generation may be tolerable in some specific cases, it's usually best to select the most interesting edge cases and move on.